portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 - [References](#references)

 ## About
-This document is a general overview and guide of installation, features, and optimizations of a QEMU/KVM guest/virtual machine (VM).
+This document is a general overview and guide of installation, features, and optimizations of a QEMU/KVM Virtual Machine (VM) or Guest.
 Review the XML references below or view example XML files, of which you may use as a template.

 ## Guest XML Layout
-Below is an *incomplete* layout for building a guest machine.
-The lines include additional features, of which are absent when creating a guest XML (with the `virsh` CLI command or `virt-manager` GUI application).
+Below is an *incomplete* layout for building a Guest machine.
+The lines include additional features, of which are absent when creating a Guest XML (with the `virsh` CLI command or `virt-manager` GUI application).

 ### Contents
 - [Syntax](#syntax)